-You pay nothing for the Diabetic Care Program† or the Medicare-covered diabetic device and supplies.
+You pay nothing for the Diabetic Care Program or the diabetic device and supplies.

-You pay a \$0 copay for Medicare-covered diabetes self-management training.

-You pay a \$0 copay for Bayer/Ascensia diabetes Medicare-covered monitoring supplies when obtained at an out-of-network pharmacy.

-You pay 20% coinsurance for all other brands of diabetes Medicare-covered monitoring supplies when obtained at an out-of-network pharmacy.

-You pay 20% coinsurance for Medicare-covered therapeutic custom-molded shoes.

-Durable medical equipment (DME) and related supplies

-(For a definition of "durable medical equipment," Chapter 10 of this booklet.)
+What you must pay when you Services that are covered for you get these services Durable medical equipment (DME) and related In-Network and Out-ofsupplies Network (For a definition of "durable medical equipment," see You pay a 20% coinsurance for Chapter 12 of this booklet.)
+DME and supplies.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.

-You pay 20% coinsurance for Medicare-covered items

 The most recent list of suppliers is available on our website at www.medicarebluekc.com.
+Prior authorization may be required for certain DME supplies.